2. Introduction and Overview

 2.3.
 Product Use Cases

-The RAD Epsilon and RAD Epsilon-T variants have integrated peripherals and a SO-DIMM socket enabling Linux development on an NVIDIA Jetson Nano with a high speed PCIe 3.0 X2 connection to the 88Q6113.
+The RAD Epsilon has integrated peripherals and a SO-DIMM socket enabling Linux development on an NVIDIA Jetson Nano with a high speed PCIe 3.0 X2 connection to the 88Q6113.
 This bridges the Jetson into multiple 100/1000BASE-T1 and 10G links as well as gives the Jetson access to the integral CAN FD and LIN networks of the device.
 Below are the Peripherals available to the Jetson Nano.

 • 2x USB 2.0 Host Ports